nmattei/cmps6790/syllabus.md

 Throughout the semester we will regularly complete short in class exercises such as brainstorming activities, think-pair-share, pre/post questions, and short answer writing.
 As we are online sometimes this may include posting things on the discussion board or answering a short quiz in Canvas on additional readings.
 This may also include presenting/explaining answers to labs in class.

-### Labs
+### Required Readings and Labs
-The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
+The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry.
+You will complete a selection of readings from the zyBook which have questions as well as Labs which will ask you to read and write code in a Jupyter Notebook. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted.**

 ### Projects
 There will be 3 "mini-projects" assigned over the course of the semester (plus one simple setup assignment that will walk you through using git, Docker, and Jupyter).
 The best way to learn is by doing, so these will largely be applied assignments that provide hands-on experience with the basic skills a data scientist needs in industry. **Posting solutions publicly online without the staff's express consent is a direct violation of our academic integrity policy.
 Late assignments will not be accepted unless a late token is used, see below.**

+**Note:** Undergraduate students taking this course will be allowed to complete projects (with the exception of Project 0) in groups of exactly size 2.

 ### Test 1 and Test 2
 This will be a written, close book, in class exam.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet **with** the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person. **You must earn at least a 60% average between the two exams to pass the course.**

 ### Final Project
-In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a ~7-minute presentation in class as well as two "pitch day" project updates.
-This tutorial can be created individually or in a small group (Max 2 people, except graduate students).
-This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
+In the interest of building students' public portfolios, and in the spirit of "learning by doing", students will create a self-contained online tutorial to be posted publicly and a ~7-minute presentation in class as well as two "pitch day" project updates. **This tutorial can be created individually or in a small group (max 2 people).** This assignment will be a publicly-accessible website that provides an end-to-end walk-through of identifying and scraping a specific data source, performing some exploratory analysis, and providing some sort of managerial or operational insight from that data.
 We will have several milestones associated with the final project:

 1. Identifying a dataset and establishing a GitHub.io Site, Extraction, Transform, and Load (ETL).
+This is accompanied by a in class project pitch.
 2. Exploratory Data Analysis (EDA) Your notebook from Part 1 but expanded to include graphs, visualizations, and stats that show you can manipulate your data and understand the dataset you are working with.
+This is accompanied by a in class project pitch.
 3. A final, in class presentation.
 4. A final tutorial and website which must include in addition to ETL and EDA a statistical or predictive model and testing.